InseeFr/Bauhaus/docs/en/user-guide/concept.md

 The various boxes can be modified, and the instructions described in [Create a collection of concepts](#create-collection) apply.

-Once the collection has been modified, its release status changes to **« Temporary », until its publication.**.
+Once the collection has been modified, its publication status changes to **« Provisional », until its publication.**.
 As long as it is not published in the repository (see [Publish a concept](#publish-concept)), the old version remains available to the connected applications.

 ---